Kim Dolan has been active her whole life. Running, swimming, biking – she competed in a few triathlons, even an Ironman.

 She jokes that it was to counter her occupational hazard as a pastry chef instructor at Johnson and Wales University in Providence, R.I.

-The longtime AAA member will participate in the Southern New England Heart Walk on June 11 at Bryant University in Smithfield, R.I., not for the exercise of the 3-mile route but to support the American Heart Association.
+The longtime AAA member also participates in the Southern New England Heart Walk, not for the exercise of the 3-mile route but to support the American Heart Association.
 If not for its groundbreaking research, she’s not sure she’d be here today.

 So, she will volunteer for any project she can, and will tell her story to anyone to raise awareness about heart disease and the great work of the Heart Association.